mosheurpau/graphQL-server/README.md

 # GraphQL Server

-This is a GraphQL server built using Apollo Server.
+This is a simple GraphQL server built with Node.js and Apollo Server, connected to a MongoDB database.
 The server provides an API for managing games, reviews, and authors.

 ## Live API

 You can access the live GraphQL API at: [https://graphql-server-dph9.onrender.com/](https://graphql-server-dph9.onrender.com/)

+## Technologies Used

+### Backend

+- **Node.js**: Runtime environment for executing JavaScript on the server side.
+- **Apollo Server**: GraphQL server that works with Node.js.
+- **GraphQL**: Query language for your API.
+- **MongoDB**: NoSQL database.

 ## Features